 This article is part of a series on navigating teens stress and anxiety, a common reason for substance use.
 Find the full series at Stress & Drug Use: What Every Parent Should Know.

 Stress is part of kids’ lives.
 While some stress can help motivate them to get work done, too much stress can be overwhelming and can cause problems with health, sleep and brain function.
-And when stressed, as seen in the BREAKING POINTS trailer below, some teens and young adults may turn to abusing stimulants, like Adderall and Ritalin, to stay awake and focused:
+And when stressed, some teens and young adults may turn to abusing stimulants, like Adderall and Ritalin, to stay awake and focused:

 1. Act as a cheerleader and supporter for your teen – provide the necessary supplies and show an active interest in the content your child is learning, but allow the teachers to handle it if your kid fails to do the homework correctly or regularly.

 2. Recognize that children learn in different ways and have different work styles – some do homework all at once, while others need to take frequent breaks.
 Discuss with your child the working conditions that will lead to the best homework outcomes.

 3. Work WITH your child to develop a schedule that will allow time to complete homework, work on projects and study for tests – while still attending activities, getting adequate sleep and having time for play.

 4. Don’t underestimate the importance of non-academic achievements.
 Challenge Success emphasizes that kids – regardless of age — need playtime, downtime and family time (‘PDF’) each day.
 Research show this acts as a protective factor for long-term academic engagement and overall well-being.

 5. Allow space and rejuvenation between activities.
 Encourage teens to unwind by listening to music, reading for pleasure and spending time with friends.
 Kids need time to reflect and dream, explore the world, develop interests, make friends and craft an identity.